-Operating segments are defined as components of an enterprise engaging in business activities for which discrete financial information is available and regularly reviewed by the chief operating decision maker in deciding how to allocate resources and in assessing performance.
-The chief operating decision maker views its operations and manages its business in one operating segment, and the Company operates in only one geographic segment.
+Our chief operating decision maker ("CODM") is the Chief Executive Officer.
+Operating segments are defined as components of an enterprise engaging in business activities for which discrete financial information is available and regularly reviewed by the CODM in deciding how to allocate resources and in assessing performance.
+The CODM views its operations and manages its business in one operating segment, and the Company operates in only one geographic segment.